AdobeDocs/campaign-web.de-DE/help/v8/workflows/activities/combine.md

 # Kombinieren {#combine}

 Diese Aktivität ermöglicht die Segmentierung Ihrer eingehenden Population.
-Sie können also verschiedene Populationen vereinen, einen Teil daraus ausschließen oder nur die in jeder der Populationen enthaltenen Datensätze verwenden.
+Sie können also verschiedene Populationen vereinen, einen Teil daraus ausschließen oder nur die in mehreren Zielgruppen enthaltenen Datensätze verwenden.
 Im Folgenden finden Sie die verfügbaren Segmentierungstypen:

 <!--
 The **Combine** activity can be placed after any other activity, but not at the beginning of the workflow.
 Any activity can be placed after the **Combine**.